 Glazing : Raku pottery can be produced from any clay, but if you use the special Raku clay it is more suited to withstand higher temperatures and thermal shock.
 After placing the completed piece in a kiln and firing it, you apply the Raku glaze by either spaying, brushing or sponging .
 Some of the Raku glazes produce cracking and result in a spider webbing effect.
 Also you can combine both a glazed and unglazed natural smokey effect on the pottery

 Raku Firing : The first step of bisque firing hardens the clay and needs a level of at least clone 08.
 Then the glaze is applied and virtually any low temperature glaze is appropriate for Raku.
 The next step is to fire in a Raku kiln ( F 1800 ) and leave for around 30 minutes before placing in the reduction chamber.
 A metal can with a lid can be used for this stage, even a metal rubbish bin will work ok and the pottery can remain in this chamber for 15 to 90 minutes.
 Combustible material such as wood, newspaper, cardboard and dried leaves can be used, they all produce a different effect.
 The smoke from these materials all contribute to changing the colors and patterns of the Raku pottery.
-The intrigue of applying this Raku style is in the random results you can obtain.
-You can even use a water mist in the cooling process to influence the final colors.
+As the fire consumes the oxygen within the can, it also draws the oxygen out of the raku pottery and its glaze.
+This process is called post fire reduction.
+It is the post fire reduction stage that creates the unique look of raku pottery.
+The unpredictability of the process is essentially the result of the removal of oxygen in the reduction chamber.

 The final stage is to dunk the piece in cold water and clean with a stiff brush or some abrasive material to remove the ash.
 Raku pottery is mainly used for decoration rather than being functional.